-In 2016, the Company continued to review and enhance our compensation practices in accordance with our executive compensation philosophy.
-The review considered both compensation levels and company performance over a one-, three-, and five-year period from 2012 to 2016 (the "Performance Periods").
-(See "Compensation Philosophy and Objectives" below).
-The Company believes that compensation paid to our NEOs for 2016 was commensurate with the Company's overall absolute performance as well as our performance relative to peers during the relevant Performance Periods.
-The 2016 compensation decisions made by the Compensation Committee considered the fact that our performance relative to a peer group of companies was above the median, and in most cases above the 75th percentile, measured using Return on Average Assets ("ROAA"), Return on Equity ("ROE"), Return on Investment Capital ("ROIC"), and Total Shareholder Return ("TSR") during the trailing one-, three-, and five-years.
+In 2017, the Company continued to review and enhance our compensation practices in accordance with our executive compensation philosophy.
+The review considered both compensation levels and company performance over a one-, three-, and five-year period from 2013 to 2017 (the "Performance Periods").
+The Company believes that compensation paid to our NEOs for 2017 was commensurate with the Company's overall absolute performance as well as our performance relative to peers during the Performance Periods.
+The 2017 compensation decisions made by the Compensation Committee considered the fact that our performance relative to a peer group of companies was above the median, and in most cases above the 75th percentile, measured using:

+· Return on average assets ("ROAA")